dallas-hall/python-projects/README.md

-# Python
+# Personal Python Projects

-Learning basic Python with [Automate The Boring Stuff](https://automatetheboringstuff.com/).

-Various other scripts that I wrote for work or personal projects, or just for the fun of it.
+This repo has various Python scripts that I wrote for work or personal projects, or just for the fun of it.